MoeraOrg/moeraorg.github.io/overview/cheaper-names.md

 Since naming servers are independent of the underlying storage, it is possible to use different storage types for different naming servers.
-The names may have prefix designating the storage.
+The names may have a prefix designating the storage.
 For example, `b.bettan` designates the name `bettan` registered in the blockchain, and `m.bosse` is a cheaper name stored in a centralized database.
 A node may ask different naming servers to resolve different types of names.

-Another approach is to organize naming servers into a hierarchy similar to DNS hierarchy.
-That is, `test.moera.org` domain is resolved by requesting one of root nameservers for the list of nameservers for `org` domain, then asking one of them for the address of the nameserver for `moera` subdomain and asking one of them for the address of `test`
+Another approach is to organize naming servers into a hierarchy similar to the DNS hierarchy.
+That is, the `test.moera.org` domain is resolved by requesting one of root nameservers for the list of nameservers for `org` domain, then asking one of them for the address of the nameserver for `moera` subdomain and asking one of them for the address of `test`